-With a tapestry of landscapes, excellent wildlife watching and welcoming locals, Uganda packs a lot into one small country making our list of Top 20 Things to do in Uganda an easy one to compile.
-It’s home to Africa’s tallest mountain range (the Rwenzoris), the source of the Nile, the world’s longest river (Nile River) and the continent’s largest lake (lake Victoria).
+With a tapestry of landscapes, excellent wildlife watching, and welcoming locals, Uganda packs a lot into a tiny country, making our list of Top 20 Things to do in Uganda an easy one to compile.
+It’s home to Africa’s tallest mountain range (the Rwenzoris), the source of the Nile, the world’s longest river (Nile River), and the continent’s largest lake (Lake Victoria).
 Rafting the Nile offers a world-class adrenaline adventure, but the country’s most iconic experience is tracking mountain gorillas in their misty habitat.
 And if you view the Big Five, you’ll see that nature – diverse and resplendent – looms large in Uganda.

 These are some of the exciting things to do in Uganda that you might want to tick off your bucket list!

 It is everyone’s fascination to see the big five on a Uganda Safari game drive, and that’s why this activity makes number one of our top 20 things to do in Uganda.
 Uganda has over 350 species of mammals of all sizes.